Vinh-Duy/ASIAN_HACKATHON/README.md

 ## 📝 License

-MIT License - Tự do sử dụng cho mục đích giáo dục & thương mại
+MIT License - Free to use for educational & commercial purposes

 ## 👥 Team

-Dự án AgriDrop được phát triển cho **ASIA Hackathon 2026**
+AgriDrop project developed for **ASIA Hackathon 2026**

 ## 📞 Support